MethodicalAcceleratorDesign/MAD-NG.py/docs/source/ex-lhc-couplingLocal.rst

 LHC Example
 ===========

-The file `ex-lhc-couplingLocal/lhc-couplingLocal.py <https://github.com/MethodicalAcceleratorDesign/MADpy/blob/main/examples/ex-lhc-couplingLocal/lhc-couplingLocal.py>`_ contains an example of loading the required files to use and run the LHC, while including a method to receive and plot intermediate results of a match.
+The file :ref:`ex-lhc-couplingLocal/lhc-couplingLocal.py <ex-lhc>` contains an example of loading the required files to use and run the LHC, while including a method to receive and plot intermediate results of a match.

 Loading the LHC
 ---------------

 The following lines loads the required variables and files for the example. ``assertf`` is not required, but it is used to check if the loading of the LHC is successful.
 The two string inputs to ``mad.MADX.load`` is also not required, but it is used to specify the final destination of the translated files from MAD-X to MAD-NG.
-The important point to note is that to input strings into functions in MAD-NG, they must be enclosed in quotes as any string input from the side of python is evaluated by MAD-NG, therefore can be a variable or expressions.
+Also, line 5 is not required as this is just to prevent MAD-NG from reporting warnings of unset variables from loading the LHC.
+Once again, in this extract, the important point to note is that to input strings into functions in MAD-NG, they must be enclosed in quotes.
+This is because any string input from the side of python is evaluated by MAD-NG, therefore the input can be a variable or expressions.

 To grab variables from the MAD-X environment, we use ``mad.load("MADX", ...)``.